Tropicalbunny/Project-2/README.md

 ### Final Testing
 ---
 #### User Testing
+I have had a range of phones testing the website to make sure it is functional. these are but not limited to:
+* Samsung s21 ultra and s10
+* Iphone 11, 12, 14 pro

+Intrestingly i uncovered a bug where the beeps from each flash randomly stop sounding, my s21 stopped sounding after round one while an iphone 12 stopped sounding after just 2 flashes. testing across a wider range of phones only made the bug more confusing. it is inconsistent across devices

-I had some issues when checking on a samsung s10, the text was not making itself small. little modification to the code and now its sorted.
+I had some issues when checking on a samsung s10, the text was not making itself small. little modification to the code and now its sorted. there is another issue here, where the font is not updating to the expected font. i added a ttf file to try and fix this, unfortunately this did not work. as i am unable to recreate this across any other devices i decided it was best to look again in a future version.
 ![issue1](assets/images/issue1.jpg "issue 1")
 ![issue1fixed](assets/images/issue1fixed.jpg "issue 1 fixed")